-- Provides \$5 million in one-time General Fund to create the Domestic Worker Rights Education and Outreach Program within the California Division of Labor Standards Enforcement.
-Adopts placeholder trailer bill language to implement the grant program. - Adopts trailer bill language requiring the Division of Occupational Safety and Health to complete rulemaking to establish a revised permissible exposure limit for lead by February 1, 2020. - Provides \$2 million from the Workers' Compensation Administration Revolving Fund for 14 ongoing positions to address DIR's Subsequent Injury Benefit Trust Fund workload. - Provides \$2.0 million from the Labor and Workforce Development Fund for 12 positions for the 2019-20 fiscal year and \$1.8 million ongoing to increase DIR's capacity to review Private Attorneys General Act (PAGA) cases. - Adopts trailer bill language to address duplicative training requirements for employers who are subject to the mandates of both the Property Service Worker's Protection Act AB 1978 (2016) and the Fair Employment and Housing Act requirements included in SB 1343 (2018). - Provides DIR with 15.5 positions and \$3.1 million in 2019-20 and \$2.7 million ongoing to fulfill the provisions of recently chaptered legislation.
+- Provides \$7.3 million one-time General Fund to the Garment Manufacturer's Special Account to address a backlog of unpaid garment worker wage claims. - Provides \$5 million in one-time General Fund to create an outreach and education grant program within the California Division of Labor Standards Enforcement for domestic workers. - Adopts trailer bill language requiring the Division of Occupational Safety and Health to complete rulemaking to establish a revised permissible exposure limit for lead by September 1, 2020.

-- Provides DIR with 10 positions and \$1.6 million ongoing from the Labor Enforcement and Compliance Fund to provide permanent authority for proposals approved only for a limited-term basis in prior fiscal years.
+- Provides \$4.8 million from the Workers' Compensation Administration Revolving Fund for 30 positions in 2019-20, \$4.4 million for 30 positions in 2020-21 and \$2 million for 14 positions ongoing to address DIR's Subsequent Injury Benefit Trust Fund workload. - Provides \$2.0 million from the Labor and Workforce Development Fund for 12 positions for the 2019-20 fiscal year and \$1.8 million ongoing to increase DIR's capacity to review Private Attorneys General Act (PAGA) cases. - Adopts trailer bill language to address duplicative training requirements for employers who are subject to the mandates of both the Property Service Worker's Protection Act AB 1978 (2016) and the Fair Employment and Housing Act requirements included in SB 1343 (2018). - Provides DIR with 15.5 positions and \$3.1 million in 2019-20 and \$2.7 million ongoing to fulfill the provisions of recently chaptered legislation: - Provides DIR with 10 positions and \$1.6 million ongoing from the Labor Enforcement and Compliance Fund to provide permanent authority for proposals approved only for a limited-term basis in prior fiscal years.
 Approves six positions and \$817,000 for a twoyear limited-term from the Labor and Workforce Development Fund to further educate awarding bodies and contractors of their requirements under public works law to maximize compliance with registration requirements. - Provides DIR with five positions and \$859,000 in Federal Trust Fund authority for 2019-20 to implement the federal Apprenticeship USA State Expansion Grant.